ojacquet/platformsh-docs/overview/pricing.md

 ## Production - Standard / Medium / Large

-The live environment (master) of a production plan has more resources then the development environments of the project.
+The live environment (master) of a production plan has more resources than the development environments of the project.

 You can map domain names to your master environment.
 SSL support is always included.